-Gresham College aims to provide lectures that offer some new insight or depth to the subjects covered while still remaining accessible for interested members of the public.
+Gresham College aims to provide lectures that offer new insights and depth to the subjects covered while still being understandable to the general public.
+Our ambition is to reach as wide and diverse a group of people as possible.
 Because of this, we try to know our audience as well as possible.
-We are also keen to receive any feedback might help our provision of lectures in the future.

-The College is keen to continue providing lectures of an excellent academic standard whilst also appealing to a wide range of people from varied backgrounds.
-If you have any comments or suggestions on how we might continue to do this, please let us know by e-mailing: firstname.lastname@example.org.
+We are always looking to improve the lectures we offer.
+If you have any comments or suggestions on how we might do this, please let us know by emailing: email@example.com.